So you've got a puppy? You want to know "How do I do ...?". "What have you done when ...?". "Why have you done that, not that?"

 How to Train a German Shepherd Puppy

-German Shepherd puppy training should consider this breed’s genetic nature: GSDs originate as a german dog breed for herding and guarding sheep.
-In addition, training german shepherd puppies should reflect the strength and loyalty of the german shepherd dog breed.
+German Shepherd puppy training should consider this breed's genetic nature: GSDs originate as a dog breed for herding and guarding sheep and other cattle.
+In addition, training German Shepherd puppies should reflect the strength and loyalty of the German Shepherd Dog breed.

-In other respects, german shepherd puppies training can be fairly similar to the dog training techniques of many other breeds.
-This article provides some specific german shepherd puppy training tips.
+In other respects, German Shepherd puppies training can be fairly similar to the dog training approach you might take for many other breeds.
+This article provides some specific German Shepherd puppy training tips.